livejs/frankenjs-2017/script.md

 # Part 3: Sam + Tim

-**SAM:** A couple of months ago, Tim and I met through Live:JS: A collective of audio and visual artists.
-I asked Tim: Oh, wouldn't it be nice to combine our projects?
+**SAM:** Last year, Tim and I met through Live:JS: A collective of audio and visual artists.
+I asked Tim: Oh, wouldn't it be nice to combine our projects?2

 **TIM:** I said: YES, that is a good idea.
 Why don't we do this and meet each other for a Hack Weekend?